Meet Our Attorneys

 - United States Court of Appeals for the Federal Circuit

 - United States Court of Appeals for the Eleventh Circuit

 Sanchez Fischer Levine, LLP has been named for the second year in a row as a Top Law

 SFL Partners Alexander Fischer, Fausto Sanchez, and Chad Purdie were recently recognized in the 2022 edition of the South

-David Levine is a founding partner of Sanchez Fischer Levine, LLP and heads the firm’s Miami office.
-David’s law practice focuses primarily in the areas of international, cross-border and commercial litigation and arbitration.
-David has extensive trial experience representing domestic and foreign clients in complex, commercial disputes in federal and state courts as well as in arbitration proceedings.
-David routinely represents clients in high stakes, “bet the company” litigation, where he utilizes his experience and pragmatic approach to help clients navigate their cases.
+David has extensive experience serving as lead trial counsel in complex domestic and international commercial disputes in federal and state courts, as well as in arbitration proceedings.
+David is often called upon to litigate cases throughout the country and he routinely represents clients in high stakes, “bet the company” litigation, where he utilizes his experience and pragmatic approach to help clients navigate their cases.